mosesamwoma/BytePulse/README.md

 Contributions are welcome.
 Fork the repo and open a pull request.

 ---
+## ⭐ Support This Project

+If you found this project helpful, consider giving it a star!
+It helps others discover the repo and supports ongoing development.

+- ⭐ Star this repository
+- 🍴 Fork it to contribute
+- 🛠️ Open issues or suggest features

+Thanks for your support! 🙌

+---

 <div align="center">
 <sub>Built for Windows · No cloud · Your data stays yours</sub>